nagalakshmi-vj-sp/sailpointsamples-public/identitynow-add-user/README.md

 ![SailPoint](https://files.accessiq.sailpoint.com/modules/builds/static-assets/perpetual/sailpoint/logo/1.0/sailpoint_logo_color_228x50.png)

-# IdentityNow Add User Utility
+# IdentityNow - Accelerator for manual provisioning initiation

 Author: [Neil McGlennon](mailto:neil.mcglennon@sailpoint.com)

 ## Overview

-This is a simple IdentityNow add user app written in [Node.js](https://nodejs.org/en/), [React](), and [Bootstrap]().
-The purpose of this is to have a means to add users to IdentityNow via REST APIs.
-While this isn't a full-featured application, it can be used as an example of how to develop such an app.
+This is a simple IdentityNow app written in [Node.js](https://nodejs.org/en/), [React](), and [Bootstrap]().
+The purpose of this is to have a means to initiate provisioning of users to IdentityNow via REST APIs.
+While this isn't a full-featured application, it can be used as an example of how to develop such an app or integrate this functionality into a third party system.

+## Caveats and Considerations

+The accepted process flow for identities to be added into IdentityNow is for them to first have an account on an authoritative source, and then upon aggregation of that authoritative source (flat file, direct connect, etc.), the identity is created and any provisioning is done according to policies configured in IdentityNow via identity profiles, roles, and access profiles.
+The method of provisioning initiation that is used in this accelerator shortcuts the process of aggregation by adding user accounts to a source directly via API prior to aggregation of the source.
+However, IdentityNow is not the master of these accounts, and it is expected that the users who are added via the API will be eventually added to the source through ordinary means and aggregated into IdentityNow.
+For the purposes of this exercise, users added via API should be considered temporary.

 ## Configuration